Fates: Indo-European origin

 The Fates are three Proto-Indo-European fate goddesses.
 Their names have not been reconstructed, but such a group is highly attested in descendant groups.
 Such goddesses spun the destinies of mankind.

 Although such fate goddesses are not directly attested in the Indo-Aryan tradition, the Atharvaveda does contain an allusion comparing fate to a warp.
 Furthermore, the three Fates appear in nearly every other Indo-European mythology.
 The earliest attested set of fate goddesses are the Gulses in Hittite mythology, who were said to preside over the individual destinies of human beings.
 They often appear in mythical narratives alongside the goddesses Istustaya and Papaya, who, in a ritual text for the foundation of a new temple, are described sitting holding mirrors and spindles, spinning the king's thread of life.

 In the Greek tradition, the Moirai ("Apportioners") are mentioned dispensing destiny in both the Iliad and the Odyssey, in which they are given the epithet Κλῶθες (Klothes, meaning "Spinners").
 In Hesiod's Theogony, the Moirai are said to "give mortal men both good and ill" and their names are listed as Klotho ("Spinner"), Lachesis ("Apportioner"), and Atropos ("Inflexible").
 Hesiod also describes the fates as being the daughters of the night.
-In his Republic, Plato records that Klotho sings of the past, Lachesis of the present, and Atropos of the future.
+In his Republic, Plato records that Lachesis sings of the past, Klotho of the present, and Atropos of the future.

 In Roman legend, the Parcae were three goddesses who presided over the births of children and whose names were Nona ("Ninth"), Decuma ("Tenth"), and Morta ("Death").
 They too were said to spin destinies, although this may have been due to influence from Greek literature.

 In the Old Norse Völuspá and Gylfaginning, the Norns are three cosmic goddesses of fate who are described sitting by the well of Urðr at the foot of the world tree Yggdrasil.
 (Note: The names of the individual Norns are given as Urðr ("Happened"), Verðandi ("Happening"), and Skuld ("Happen"), but M. L. West notes that these names may be the result of classical influence from Plato.)
 In Old Norse texts, the Norns are frequently conflated with Valkyries, who are sometimes also described as spinning.
 Old English texts, such as Rhyme Poem 70, and Guthlac 1350 f., reference Wyrd as a singular power that "weaves" destinies.